wildfly/quickstart/README.md

 #### Add the Driver Configuration to the JBoss server

-You can configure the driver using the JBoss CLI or by manually editing the configuration file.
+You can configure the driver by running the `configure-postgres-driver.cli` script provided in the root directory of the quickstarts, by using the JBoss CLI interactively, or by manually editing the configuration file.

+_NOTE - Before you begin:_

+1. If it is running, stop the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server.
+2. Backup the file: `JBOSS_HOME/standalone/configuration/standalone-full.xml`
+3. After you have completed testing the quickstarts, you can replace this file to restore the server to its original configuration.

+##### Configure the Driver By Running the JBoss CLI Script

+1. Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server by typing the following:

+        For Linux:  JBOSS_HOME_SERVER_1/bin/standalone.sh -c standalone-full.xml
+        For Windows:  JBOSS_HOME_SERVER_1\bin\standalone.bat -c standalone-full.xml
+2. Open a new command line, navigate to the root directory of the quickstarts, and run the following command, replacing JBOSS_HOME with the path to your server:

+        JBOSS_HOME/bin/jboss-cli.sh --connect --file=configure-postgres-driver.cli
+This script adds the PostgreSQL driver to the datasources subsystem in the server configuration.
+You should see the following result when you run the script:

+        #1 /subsystem=datasources/jdbc-driver=postgresql:add(driver-name=postgresql,driver-module-name=org.postgresql,driver-xa-datasource-class-name=org.postgresql.xa.PGXADataSource)
+        The batch executed successfully.
+        {"outcome" => "success"}

-##### Configure the Driver Using the JBoss CLI
+##### Configure the Driver Using the JBoss CLI Interactively

 1. Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server by typing the following: